 How to Track Truck Inventory On A Spreadsheet

 As you begin to distribute more merchandise, inventory turnover increases in both your warehouse and trucks.
 Therefore, the probability that your tuck inventory gets stolen, broken or goes to waste increases dramatically.
-That is why you should have a way to track exactly what goes into a truck each morning, and track what happens with said inventory throughout the day.
+That is why you should have a way to track truck inventory each morning, and track what happens with this inventory throughout the day.

 Click to download the Free Inventory Spreadsheet

-Step #1: Track what you load on each truck
+Step #1: Track truck inventory on each truck

 Each morning your warehouse manager/checker picks, packs and loads inventory into each truck.
-The product quantities that your RSR leaves with in the morning should be recorded in the Start Qty. column on the inventory spreadsheet.
+The product quantities that your Route Sales Representative (RSR) leaves with in the morning should be recorded in the Start Qty. column on the inventory spreadsheet.

 Step #2: Track quantities sold throughout the day